About 13 percent of strokes happen when a blood vessel ruptures in or near the brain. This is called a hemorrhagic stroke.

 - Imaging tests give a picture of the brain similar to X-rays.

-- Electrical tests record the electrical impulses of the brain.
+- Electrical tests record the electrical impulses of the brain, also called an EEG.

 - Blood flow tests show any problem that may cause changes in blood flow to the brain.